-Fundamentally a man is a male human being how does what he is responsible for doing and is not deterred by what others think of him or expects him to do or be.
+Fundamentally a man is a male human being who does what he is responsible for doing and is not deterred by what others think of him or expect him to do or be.
 I am not suggesting that others do not influence a real man because all humans are.
 However, he does not operate by significantly factoring in what others think or expect of him.
 He “dances to the beat of his own drum.”

 Men Are Responsible

-Men Are Faithful To Themselves
+Men Are True to Themselves